Updated: Jan 11

 The goddess Kuan Yin, whose sacred name means ‘One who hears the cries of the world’, is a symbol of the many hued Karuna, expressed through her soft wisdom.

 Karuna is all about the compassionate action of enlightened beings working to end suffering here, and must be accompanied by Parjna, or wisdom, to have the right effect.

 Kuan Yin is the re-emergence of the god/dess, and the gender transformation of the male god Avalokiteshvara (‘The Lord Who Looks Down in Compassion’) in China.

 S/He represents the cosmic essence of the divine, similarly reflected in the emanation of the goddess Tara from the compassionate tears of the same Bodhisattva.

 ‘Form is Emptiness and Emptiness is Form’

 - Avalokiteshvara, The Heart Sutra and Song of Perfect Wisdom

-Ancient images often show her with light hair on her upper lip, symbolising masculinity — also with a softness of manner — both male and female traits.
+Ancient images often show her with certain qualities symbolising masculinity and also with a softness of manner — both male and female traits.